 But how do they measure genuine interest?

 Which of these 5 stages would you like to be at and which one would make you feel most secure about spending your money (or other people’s money) in order to pursue your goals?
-Every one of these stages may need to be revisited and fine-tuned many times, but isn’t it useful to know what you’re aiming for?
+Every one of these stages may need to be revisited and fine-tuned many times, but it's still very useful to have clarity on what you are aiming for.

 What are presales?

-Presales are sales of services or goods before their release date which allow the owner of the product to assess the market’s willingness to buy the product.
-This is done in order to minimise the investment risk in creating the product - as we’ve discussed it’s risky to create a product until we know more about how well it might be received.
+Presales can refer to a technical type of sales which covers an analysis of the customers needs before they purchase a product, presales, preselling, or preorders also refer to the sales of services or goods before their release date which allow a business or entrepreneur to assess the market’s willingness to buy the product.
+This is done in order to minimise the investment risk in creating the product, as we know that it can be risky to create an "all singing all dancing" product until we know more about how well it might be received.
 Presales can also be used to fund the creation of the product in full or to contribute towards development costs.
 Do you think that the odds of success would be in your favour if you were able to achieve this?

-Stick with me – I’m going to provide a number of examples of companies and industries that you know, who use the presales method all the time.
+Here are a few examples of companies and industries who use the presales method all the time:

-There is nothing “scammy” or dishonest about presales as long as you:
+There is nothing “scammy” or dishonest about presales or preorders as long as you:

 If you’d like to investigate pre-selling in more detail, here are some ideas: